AlwaysSany/doc-extract-parse-index/README.md

 ## Inspiration

-This video is a comprehensive tutorial on using LlamaExtract, a tool by LamaIndex, to automatically extract structured information from unstructured documents like PDFs and images.
-You'll learn how to define extraction schemas, use the graphical user interface and the Python SDK, manage extraction agents, process documents in batches, handle advanced configurations, and optimize extraction for real-world scenarios (like resumes or invoices).
+This project is a comprehensive tutorial on using LlamaExtract, a tool by LamaIndex, to automatically extract structured information from unstructured documents like PDFs and images.
 Thanks to the creator of LlamaCloud for providing such an informative resource and also a big thanks to [Alejandro AO](https://github.com/alejandro-ao) for the initial codebase and inspiration on his youtube video here: [LlamaExtract Tutorial](https://www.youtube.com/watch?v=ISFmkrwJpcg)

 ## ToDo's